-Before getting into all of the reasons why the fall season is a great time to capitalize on gaining a few inches of hair growth, let me just say that if you sported a short coif in order to combat the summer heat, but now you’re on the fence about whether or not to grow your own hair out, I am a firm believer that autumn is one of the best times to do it.
+Before getting into all of the reasons why the fall season is a great time to capitalize on gaining a few inches of hair growth, let me say that if you sported a short coif to combat the summer heat but now you’re on the fence about whether or not to grow your hair out, I am a firm believer that autumn is one of the best times to do it.
 No doubt about it—the cool air and holiday season make it the perfect time to do so.
 Here’s why.

-It’s absolutely no secret that I am a huge fan of Chebe powder.
-Something that I noticed has made a huge difference in the health of my hair is mixing some Chebe with my deep conditioner, putting on a plastic bag (and then a scarf) and letting the conditioner penetrate my hair overnight.
+It’s no secret that I am a huge fan of Chebe powder.
+Something that I noticed has made a huge difference in the health of my hair is mixing some Chebe with my deep conditioner, putting on a plastic bag (and then a scarf), and letting the conditioner penetrate my hair overnight.
 Talk about having some beautifully soft-yet-strong hair!
 If you want to avoid the sounds of the bag crinkling throughout the night, you can also deep condition your hair during the day.
-Simply wash and apply your favorite deep conditioner, put on a plastic bag and wrap your hair up in your favorite “scarf style”.
-Daytime fall weather is (typically) the ideal temperature to not worry about catching a cold.
-Plus, since you’ll probably be sporting scarves and hats more often, it’s a great time to give your tresses the moisture that they need without anyone having to know that deep conditioning is what you’re actually doing.

 Honestly, there’s not ever a time of year when protective styles aren’t ideal.
-But I find the holiday season to be the time of year when it’s fun to take risks.
-Why not try a new color, go with a funkier look, do some investigating into what kind of protective styles will be big in the upcoming year?
+But I find the holiday season to be when it’s fun to take risks.
+Why not try a new color, go with a funkier look, and investigate what protective styles will be big in the upcoming year?
 Since our hair tends to grow about ½” a month, a protective style during the fall and winter could easily earn you three new inches come springtime.

 C’mon.
-One of the best things about fall is all of the good food that’s in season and all of the home-cooking that we get to enjoy right around the holidays.
-The key is to prepare them in a healthy way and to enjoy foods without overdoing them.
-If you want to provide your hair follicles with the nutrients that they need in order to increase blood circulation, moisturize your scalp and trigger hair growth, make sure to eat the following in season fruits ‘n veggies—sweet potatoes, apples, red grapes, arugula, cabbage, figs, persimmons, pears, winter squash and, of course, pumpkins.
+One of the best things about fall is all of the good food that’s in season and all of the home cooking that we get to enjoy right around the holidays.
+The key is to prepare them healthily and to enjoy foods without overdoing them.
+If you want to provide your hair follicles with the nutrients that they need to increase blood circulation, moisturize your scalp, and trigger hair growth, make sure to eat the following in-season fruits ‘n veggies—sweet potatoes, apples, red grapes, arugula, cabbage, figs, persimmons, pears, winter squash and, of course, pumpkins.

 For years, I rocked a TWA (Teeny Weeny Afro) all year round.
-And while I certainly have no regrets, I must admit that it’s a lot warmer this fall all thanks to the extra inches that’s on top of my head.
+And while I certainly have no regrets, I must admit that it’s a lot warmer this fall, all thanks to the extra inches on top of my head.
 In times past, I had to rely on a hat to get through the chilly days.
-Now my curly hair has me covered.
+Now, my curly hair has me covered.
 Literally.

-Other than perhaps our birthdays, there’s no greater time for self-evaluation than the end of the year.
+Other than our birthdays, there’s no greater time for self-evaluation than the end of the year.
 As you’re reflecting on all of the things you want to do differently and the goals that you want to achieve, why not put “growing out my hair” on your resolution list?
-If you put a plan in place (get some cool notes from this one, this one and this one) and remain consistent, you really might be amazed by what your hair looks like this time next year—full, healthy and long.
+If you put a plan in place and remain consistent, you might be amazed by what your hair looks like this time next year—full, healthy, and long.
 All thanks to the choices that you made this fall.

 What are some of your favorite reasons for growing out your hair in the Fall?
 Let us know in the comments below!